javag97/design/content/posts/2017-07-17/index.md

 ![Visual Language](./images/visual-language.jpg)

 # Things learned
-+ Easy to invalidate research if conducted poorly
++ It is easy to invalidate research if conducted poorly
 + Research can change over time to better reflect users
 + Design for user's goals, not tasks